StardustCollective/HCloud/README.md

    <img width="611" alt="image" src="https://github.com/user-attachments/assets/7d75d9b0-38e0-4ca7-b947-a0edc8c8afb5" />

-     Enter a Server Name, select a Location, choose the Server Specs and the Distribution OS.
+     Enter a Server Name (only letters, numbers or dashes.
+No soaces or special characters!), select a Location, choose the Server Specs and the Distribution OS.
      HCloud auto-fills firewall and SSH key names if you leave them blank.

      -----